Library and Information Commons – Rules and Directions for Use

 Who can use study desks and computers:

-4. Only University of Auckland students and staff may use study desks and computers in information commons facilities.
+4. Only University of Auckland students and staff members may use study desks and computers in information commons facilities.
 Associate members of the Library and members of the public may use desks and computers in libraries, providing their use does not prevent students and staff accessing the same resources and services.